o3de/ROSConDemo/docker/README.md

 ## Building the Full Docker Image

-The dockerfile supports defining which version of Ubuntu+ROS to base the docker container on, and by default will support Ubuntu 22.04 (jammy) with the ROS2 Humble distribution.
+The dockerfile supports defining which version of Ubuntu+ROS to base the docker container on, and by default will support Ubuntu 22.04 (jammy) with the ROS 2 Humble distribution.
 The main `Dockerfile` will build a Docker image that will contain the Editor, RosConDemo launcher, and the kraken_nav navigation stack code.
 To build the full docker image into a container called `roscon_demo`, run the following build command from this `docker` subfolder of this project:

 ```
 docker build -t roscon_demo -f Dockerfile .